-Verse 44 – “No one can “come to me” unless the Father who sent me “draw” him, and I will raise him on the last day.”
-Some claim, the Father chose to not “draw” the disciples to his Son and that is the reason why many disciples left.
+John 6:44 – “No one can “come to me” unless the Father who sent me “draw” him, and I will raise him on the last day.”
+Some claim, the Father chose to not “draw” the disciples to his Son and that was the reason why many disciples left Jesus.
+66

-Four times scripture reveals lack of faith in the new teachings:
+Three times scripture reveals disciples’ lack of faith in these new teachings:

-2. This saying is hard; who can accept it?
-60 – The word “believe” means to “accept” as true; feel sure of the truth of.
+1. This saying is hard; who can accept it?
+60

 3. As a result of this, many of his disciples returned to their former way of life and no longer accompanied him.66

 When Jesus said “for this reason” in verse 65, what is the reason?
 In his “own words,” Jesus defined the “reason” in the previous verse (64).
 These verses are connected.

 Reason: “But there are some of you who do not believe (64).”
 “For this reason… (65)”